ubershy/StreamSis/README.md

   - Netbeans
   - IntelliJ IDEA
   - Eclipse with m2e plugin (my choice, fully supports Java 8 starting from version "Luna")
 - Java SE Development Kit 8 (JDK 8).
-Only versions **from 8u40 to 8u51**. (temporary problem, see explanation below)
+Any version above **8u60**.
   - Download and install it from the official site if you don't have it.
-  - Version **8u40 and above** is required, because StreamSis is using some recently added JDK 8 features.
-  - Version **below 8u60** is required, because ControlsFX library, which is used in StreamSis, is still not able to work with 8u60 and above because of the new API.
 - Maven (3.x+).
 It's a build automation tool for Java.
 It automatically downloads depencencies for StreamSis and does some other nice things.
   - Download and install it from the official site if you don't have it.
 Please follow the **installation instructions**: https://maven.apache.org/install.html
 - StreamSis source code repository.